zju3dv/EasyMocap/apps/calibration/Readme.md

 After the script finishes, you'll get `intri.yml` under `${data}/output`.

-> This step may takes a long time, please be patient. :-)
+> This step may take a long time, so please be patient. :-)

 ## 4. Extrinsic Parameter Calibration

-Then you can calib the extri parameter.
+Then you can calibrate the extrinsic parameter.

 ```
 python3 apps/calibration/calib_extri.py ${extri} --intri ${intri}/output/intri.yml